ashely0594/SBA/README.md

 iterate over a collection of elements -- i did this

-createElement
+createElement -- i did this

-appendchild
+appendchild -- i did this

 documentFragment

-innerHTML, innerText, or textContent
+innerHTML, innerText, or textContent -- i did this

-modify the style and or css classes of an element using style or class list
+modify the style and or css classes of an element using style or class list -- i did this

 modify atleast one attribue of an element in repsonse

-register at least two different event listeners and create the associated event handler functions
+register at least two different event listeners and create the associated event handler functions - i did this

 use atleast two Browser object model